Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Empirical Performance

 \subsection{Monte-Carlo Experiments}

-In this section we provide a simulation study to assess the finite sample performance of the proposed estimators and confidence regions.
-We shall focus on examining the inferential properties of the confidence regions based upon Algorithms $1'$ and $2'$, and contrast them with the confidence intervals based on naive (standard) selection.
+Next we provide a simulation study to assess the finite sample performance of the proposed estimators and confidence regions.
+We focus our discussion on the double selection estimator as defined in Algorithm \ref{Alg:2} which exhibits a better performance.
+We consider the median regression case ($\tau =1/2$) under the following data generating process: